The problem with problem solving

 What do you think?
 Which wolf are you feeding?
-Are you using the best practices for the future you want to create?
+Are you using the right practices for the future you want to create?

 Because the quality of results we create is closely related to the quality of our practices.

-If we want to create a future of greater possibility, we best use a comprehensive range of practices that appropriately address the challenges and opportunities we face.
+If we want to create a future of greater possibility, we best use an inclusive and comprehensive range of practices that appropriately address the challenges we face.
 Its where the real leverage for change lies.

 Imagine what it would be like to live in a world where more people had the skills of problem solving and future making.
-A whole generation of people with skills to come together in concert with each other, discover what they care about and co-create it.
+A whole generation of people with the skills to come together, discover what they care about and co-create it.
 The capacity to sense and actualise potential on the other side of problems, and become the change they seek.